truongduyng/truongduyng.github.io/_posts/2015-01-26-Ruby-on-Rails-Directory-Structure.md

 ![Rails Directory](https://lh4.googleusercontent.com/-32T4Pu-O8RU/VMW1PJXGGNI/AAAAAAABOmA/IDMNPS2p9Xk/s0/railsdirectory.png "Rails Directory")
 <br><br>

 * app : contains 6 directory.
 They are assets, controllers, helpers, mailers, models, views.
 They contains codes of your app.
+This folder is where most of your application code will go into.
 	1. assets: contain your app's assets which are images, javacripts, stylesheets.

 	2. controllers: It is the C in MVC.
 It can be thought of as a middle man between models and views.
 It receives the request, process logics, get or save data from model and use a view to create HTML output.